assetto-corsa-web/accweb/README.md

 ## Changelog
 <a name="changelog" />

+### 1.11.1

+* added selection dropdown view for DriverCategory and ForcedCarModel

 ### 1.11.0

 **When upgrading from a previous version, make sure you replace all true/false values with 1/0 for simracerWeatherConditions and isFixedConditionQualification in event JSON.**